-- them, including that it is in the Approved (fee cap) category on the OfS's register).
-We will publish the HESES data for all registered providers as part of an official statistic.
-See www.officeforstudents.org.uk/data-and-analysis/producing-statistics/ for the OfS official statistics release schedule. - 45.
+- 37. Straight after the sign-off deadline, we will start to prepare HESES data for various uses, including the calculation of recurrent grant for 2022-23 (grant payments will be made only while, and in respect of periods during which, a provider meets all eligibility requirements for them, including that it is in the Approved (fee cap) category on the OfS's register).
+We will publish the HESES data for all registered providers as part of an official statistic. - 38.
 Shortly after the data verification phase has ended, we will contact you for feedback on the HESES process through an online survey.
 This feedback helps us to evaluate the effectiveness of the HESES process and will guide any improvements that we may consider for future data collection.